pashok3d/GTA_AutoPilot/README.md

 * Run the game in windowed mode, 640x480 resolution, at the top left of your screen.
 * For best perfomance, use first person view, if possible.
 * Run `scanner.py`
-* Press following keys to save frames with corresponding move: 'O' - sraight, 'K' - left, 'L' - right.
+* Press following keys to save frames with corresponding moves: 'O' - sraight, 'K' - left, 'L' - right.
-Interface keys: 'P' - pause data collection, 'Q' - quit.
+Interface keys: 'P' - pause/resume data collection, 'Q' - quit.
+> Note: As for now, for simplicity, pressing AWSD keys is not recognizable by the program.
+Collecting AWSD keys brings a lot of bias and complicates next steps.
 ### Learning
 * Run `model.py`
 ### Exploiting
 * Run the game in windowed mode, 640x480 resolution, at the top left of your screen.
 * For best perfomance, use first person view, if possible.
 * Run `predictor.py`
-  Interface keys: 'P' - pause autopilot, 'Q' - quit.
+  Interface keys: 'P' - pause/resume autopilot, 'Q' - quit.
 # Example
 * Run GTA:SA in windowed mode, 640x480 resolution, at the top left of your screen.
 * For best perfomance: